theovassiliou/REST-Plugins/RJ-Plugin/README.md

 ## Examples

-As examples we provide this plugin with some TTCN-3 example test cases for a publicly available API.
+As example this plugin provides with some TTCN-3 example test cases for a publicly available API.

 ### Swagger PetStore example

 The swagger petstore API implementation is available online at [petstore.swagger.io](petstore.swagger.io) or as docker container.
 The example comes preconfigured to be executed against the online web-service.
-Take a look at the [TTCN-3 source file](ttcn3/PetStoreExample.ttcn3)
+Take a look at the [TTCN-3 source file](ttcn3/PetStoreExample.ttcn3) to get an idea

 However, if you would like to have more control on the communication you can download the Swagger PetStore as docker container as follows.